-A testamentary trust is a trust that is contained in a Will and is only operative on the client's death.
+A testamentary trust is a trust that is contained in a Will and is only operative on death.

-There are different types of testamentary trusts depending on the client's requirements and risk profile.
+There are different types of testamentary trusts depending on your requirements and risk profile.

-A flexible testamentary trust gives beneficiaries of your estate significant tax savings by streaming income in a way to lower tax.
+A flexible testamentary trust can give beneficiaries of your estate significant tax savings by streaming income in a way to lower tax.

 Superannuation has become the biggest asset after the family home and more frequently a client’s largest asset.

-It is an important estate planning consideration to look at the client's super and discuss with them how it will be dealt with after the client's death.
-Superannuation does not automatically become an asset of an estate.
+It is an important estate planning consideration to look at your super and work out how it will be dealt with after your death as superannuation does not automatically become an asset of an estate.

-There are numerous ways to deal with superannuation; for example giving control of a self managed fund to those a client can trust to ensure that their death benefits are paid or by a binding death nomination or by making a nomination in your Will, if the super fund deed allows it.
+There are numerous ways to deal with superannuation; for example giving control of a self-managed fund to someone you can trust to ensure that your death benefits are paid or by a binding death nomination or by making a nomination in your Will, if the super fund deed allows it.

-Our specialist superannuation team is up to date with current legislation and case law to ensure superannuation issues are consistent with our client's overall estate plan.
+Our specialist superannuation team is up to date with current legislation and case law to ensure superannuation issues are consistent with your overall estate plan.